-In a bid to reduce public criticism of President Donald Trump’s meek response to white nationalist violence in Charlottesville, Virginia, on Saturday, White House issued statement on Sunday to unequivocally condemn white supremacist groups for igniting violence that led to one person’s death at a rally.
+In a bid to reduce public criticism of President Donald Trump’s meek response to white nationalist violence in Charlottesville, Virginia, on Saturday, White House issued a statement on Sunday to unequivocally condemn white supremacist groups for igniting violence that led to one person’s death at a rally.

-President Trump’s omission of direct reference to the white groups for their role in inciting violence that ended up in a car plowing into crowd of counter-protesters, killing one and injuring 19 people, has sparked criticism from all corners of the political spectrum.
+President Trump’s omission of direct reference to the white groups for their role in inciting violence that ended up in a car plowing into a crowd of counter-protesters, killing one and injuring 19 people, has sparked criticism from all corners of the political spectrum.

 Senator Marco Rubio, Republican of Florida, was unreserved for his sharp criticism of the violent acts by white groups.
 Just as important, he was equally critical of the president whose description of events “for what they are” mattered for the “nation to hear.”